emlg/ada/Project/README.md

 # Research questions

+### Economic aspect of undergraduate studying in Switzerland
 - What is the trend of the costs of universities ?
 - How does the repartition between private and public funds evolve ?
-- Do the private funds prefer EPF rather than universities ?
-- Should the Tuition fee depend on your domain ?
 - Are the number of staff and the number of students correlated ?
 - In what criteria do the EPF situation differ from the Swiss universities situation ?

+### Tuition Fee related information
+- Should the Tuition fee depend on your domain ?
+- Can we relate the Tuition Fees evolution to the Research funds and Confederation funds ?
 - Should we differentiate Swiss students from international students regarding tuition fees ?
-- How many month/year of salary does it take to refund your tuition fee, depending on domain ?
-- Can we relate the Tuition Fees evolution to the Research funds ?
-- Can we spot some differences between EPFL and ETHZ ?

 # Dataset